About product recalls

 See What you must tell us for more information.

 Help with product recalls

-One of Trading Standards' roles is to help businesses with recalls.
+One of our roles is to help businesses with recalls.
 Effective recalls are good for the public, your customers, and for your business’ bottom line.
 The Guidelines for product recalls are our ‘how to’ guide on when and how to undertake a recall.

 Contact us if you need advice about assessing and managing a product safety issue as it arises.